Example: Ethernet

 Operate using two SZG-ENET1Gs

-This tutorial will guide you through using two SZG-ENET1Gs with this example reference design.
+This tutorial will guide you through using two SZG-ENET1Gs with this example design.
 You will accomplish generating and receiving/checking packets between two SZG-ENET1Gs.

 1. Download and install FrontPanel SDK version 5.2.5 or later.
 Version 5.2.5 adds support for the XEM8320.